Egupta21/ECE-LAB-1/README.md

 ## II: Objectives

-To learn how to use a multi-meter and measure resistance with it.
-To also learn how to read the color codes on resistors and understand how the potentiometer functions.
+To learn how circuits with a combination of series and parallel resistors work and how to measure the values in the circuit.

 &nbsp;